johnbillion/query-monitor/CONTRIBUTING.md

 AI-assisted development is welcome and encouraged, but you must:

 - Always disclose your use of AI-assisted coding agents.
 Failure to do so may result in your contribution being refused.
+- Always verify that the changes your AI assistant are proposing are valid and correct.
+Slop pull requests will be reported as spam.
 - Respect the GNU GPL software license that applies to this project.
-- Prefer human-written issue descriptions and PR descriptions over AI-generated ones.
+- Prefer human-written issue descriptions and pull request descriptions over AI-generated ones.
+- Always use the `.github/PULL_REQUEST_TEMPLATE.md` template when writing the body of a pull request.
-- Keep written descriptions brief, there is no need to write a novel that describes every issue or change in detail.
-Brevity is a skill.
+- Keep written descriptions brief, there is no need to write a novel that describes every change.

 ## Setting up Locally